ACA Outreach and Education Rules

-On September 27th, TJC filed a complaint on behalf of Women League of Votersand other Tennesseans who are affected by the Emergency Rules that impact community education around the Affordable Care Act.
-On Monday, October 7th, the parties agreed on a settlement.
-Below are links to the complaint, the amicus, the agreed final order, and other documents and news stories regarding the case.
+On September 27, 2014 TJC filed a complaint on behalf of Women League of Voters and other Tennesseans who are affected by the Emergency Rules that impact community education around the Affordable Care Act.
+On Monday, October 7, 2014 the parties agreed on a settlement.
+Click through the links below to find out more:

 - Agreed Final Order

 - Plaintiffs’ Motion for a TRO and TI

 - Washington Post: “Local Governments Fighting States Over Right to Explain Obamacare”

 - Tennessean Editorial: “TN Gets in the Way of Healthcare Enrollment”

 - Tennessean Article: “TN Rules ‘Bind’ Health Law Navigators, Critics Say”